gesel-inc/gesel-spec/README.md

 Applications can either download these `*.tsv.gz` files to obtain all relationships up-front, or they can download `*.ranges.gz` and perform HTTP range requests on the corresponding `*.tsv` to obtain each individual relationship.

-## Text search tokens
+### Text search tokens

 To search sets based on the names and descriptions, we split the free text into tokens.
-The tokenization strategy is very simple - every contiguous stretch of ASCII alphanumeric characters or dashes (`-`) is treated as a token.
+The tokenization strategy is very simple - every contiguous stretch of ASCII alphanumeric characters or dashes (`-`) is converted to lower case and treated as a token.
 Query strings should be processed in the same manner to generate tokens for matching against `token`.
 Handling of `?` or `*` wildcards is at the discretion of the client implementation.